Mitsuyasu Maeno: Background

 Soichiro Maeno was born Mitsuyasu Maeno in 1946.
 He attended classes in acting at the University of California in 1967.
 Maeno was married twice, both marriages ending in divorce.
 His troubled personal life also included a suicide attempt.

-According to his father, Maeno came under the influence of the right-wing and ultra-nationalistic philosophies of the writer Yukio Mishima.
+According to his father, Maeno came under the influence of the right-wing and ultranationalistic philosophies of the writer Yukio Mishima.
 In November 1970, Mishima had attempted to incite the Self-Defense Forces to overthrow the 1947 Constitution of Japan.
 When his efforts to restore Japan to a wartime samurai ethic failed, Mishima performed ritual suicide.

 In contrast to the vocal right-wing, numbering approximately 120,000 in 1976, the "secret" or "romantic" rightists which Maeno joined harbored a hatred of Japan's 1947 "Peace Constitution", and idolized the samurai beliefs of bushido.
 According to contemporary estimates, this group numbered between 10,000 and 30,000 in the mid-1970s.

 In 1971, Maeno attended a meeting of ultra-nationalists in Tokyo's Okura Hotel.
 Featured at the meeting was "Song of the Race", a composition by right-wing leader, Yoshio Kodama.
 The lyrics to the song, which the meeting promoted as the new national anthem, called for an overthrow of the government and a restoration of Japan's World War II Imperial policies.
-Kodama had been associated with gangsters and ultra-nationalism since the war years and had served two years in prison as a Class A war criminal.
+Kodama had been associated with yakuza and ultra-nationalism since the war years and had served two years in prison as a Class A war criminal.
 One of the most powerful figures in post-war Japan, he was largely responsible for the yakuza's resurgence.
 Though Maeno had no real political connections, he came to admire Kodama as an ultra-nationalist leader.

 Acting career

-Maeno had difficulty in getting work in film, and began appearing in softcore pornographic films because of the better money.
+Maeno had difficulty in getting work in film and began appearing in softcore pornographic films because of the better pay.
 By 1976, more than two-thirds of Japan's films were in the pink film genre in which Maeno appeared.
 Nikkatsu, Japan's oldest studio, had been specializing in these softcore pink films since late 1971, and by the time of his death he had appeared in about twenty of the company's roman porno films.
 He had most recently appeared in his best-known role, Nikkatsu's Tokyo Emmanuelle (1976), for which he received screen billing.
-In this film he made love to the popular actress Kumi Taguchi while flying a plane.
+In this film he had sex with the popular actress Kumi Taguchi while flying a plane.
 The film was the half-Caucasian Taguchi's debut for Nikkatsu, having appeared previously in films for Toei, including Tokyo Deep Throat (1975).
 Tokyo Emmanuelle later became the first of Nikkatsu's roman pornos to be distributed in Britain.

-Maeno was also an amateur pilot, and was registered at the Taiyo Flying Club.
+Maeno was also an amateur pilot and was registered at the Taiyo Flying Club.
 According to flight instructor Kiyoshi Yagi, Maeno had told him before the attack that he intended to crash his plane into Kodama's home.